zwpku/sparse-learning-CRN/README.md

        	This library provides random number generators.
 	It is used in the code [./src/ssa.cpp](./src/ssa.cpp) to generate random trajectories of reactions.

-To build a parallel code, we also need
+To build a parallel code (optional), we also need

    3. [MPICH](https://www.mpich.org).
 	The trajectory data will be distributed and analysed by different processors.